openappsec/attachment/README.md

 open-appsec is a machine learning security engine that preemptively and automatically prevent threats against Web Application & APIs.

-<strong>open-appsec Attachments</strong> connect between processes that provide HTTP data and the <strong>open-appsec agent</strong> security logic.
+<strong>open-appsec Attachments</strong> connect between processes that provide HTTP data and the <strong>open-appsec Agent</strong> security logic.

-An attachment gets HTTP data (URL, Header, Body, Response) from a hosting process and delivers it to an open-appsec additiona process known as HTTP Transaction handler.
+An attachment gets HTTP data (URL, Header, Body, Response) from a hosting process and delivers it to an open-appsec process known as HTTP Transaction handler.
 The attachment does not keep any state and has no security logic.

 To deal with potential issues where the HTTP Transaction handler process is not responding, the Attachment implements a retry mechanism and configurable fail-open/fail-close mechanism.

 This repository will host Attachment for different platforms.
-The first one is the open-appsec attachment for NGINX, implemented as  a standard NGINX dynamically loadable module (plugin)
+The first one is the open-appsec attachment for NGINX, implemented as  a standard NGINX dynamically loadable module (plugin).

 ## open-appsec NGINX attachment compilation instructions